AGEHR Grant Fund Application/Approval Process

 2) demonstrate that other sources of funds have been secured

-Please note that AGEHR Endowment does not award funding for attendance for traditional conferences/seminars/workshops.
+Please note that AGEHR Grant does not award funding for attendance for traditional conferences/seminars/workshops.
 (Please contact the Guild office about one of our scholarship funds for this purpose.)
 In addition, applicants should apply for support in one or more of the following program areas.

 Research and Education: The project must promote research or education of new handbell/handchime technique or styles.
 The research must be scientifically defensible and sufficiently developed to be eligible for publication.